Last Updated: 2024-08-31

 }

-Let's start by creating a new Kotlin Multiplatform library by using the Kotlin Multiplatform Mobile plugin, available on Android Studio.
+Let's start by creating a new Kotlin Multiplatform library by using the Kotlin Multiplatform Mobile plugin, available on Android Studio (as an alternative you can use the KMP Library Wizard).

 Choose a name and a package name, for example NewsReaderKMP and com.example.newsreaderkmp.